-Living in the 21st century and living in an era that everything is done through internet and online means that you need to have internet access everywhere you go.
+Living in the 21st century and living in an era that everything is done through the internet and online means that you need to have internet access everywhere you go.
 Especially when you travel to a different country.
 You need to stay in touch with your families, work away, check the news, search for information about the city you are visiting, or even post your adventures instantly on social media.

 Buying a Local Sim Card

-You can have access to the internet in the hotel you are staying that.
+You can have access to the internet in the hotel you are staying in.
 In addition, some cafes and restaurants also have free WiFi access that you can use.
 But in the street and other places, you should connect via your mobile data.

 Censorship in Iran

 In 2019, Reporters Without Borders ranked Iran 170 out of 180 countries in the World Press Freedom Index.
-This index lists countries from 1 to 180 based on the level of freedom journalists have to do their job.
+These index lists countries from 1 to 180 based on the level of freedom journalists have to do their job.
 Reporters Without Borders described Iran as “one of the world’s most repressive countries for journalists for the past 40 years”.
 In the Freedom House Index, Iran also scores low on political rights and civil liberties and is classified as “not free”.
 These bad rankings can partly be explained by the existence of censorship in Iran.
 (Source from Wikipedia)

 As you see you shouldn’t believe whatever you hear from the media.
 Iran is much better than it really seems.
 Don’t miss any chance to visit this must-see country.
 Choose Iran as your next destination.
 There is nothing you can’t find in this spectacular country.